Andrewodwyer/Cork-City-Ghost-Tours/README.md

 - __Tour Description__

-  - The club ethos section will allow the user to see the benefits of joining the Love Running meetups, as well as the benefits of running overall.
+  - The tour description section will allow the user to see that this is a fun, entertaining tour, presented by knowledgeable, comedic guides that has a strong Cork manner.
-  - This user will see the value of signing up for the Love Running meetups.
-This should encourage the user to consider running as their form of exercise.
+  - The "meet your guides" section will give a better insight into two of the companies guides.

 ![Tour Description](documentation/images/Tour-Description.png)

+  - The Route section, will emphasis that this is an 18th century period tour.
+Giving the user a visual idea of the layout of the city

 ![Route on 18th century map](documentation/images/Route-on-18th-century-map.png)

 - __Call to Action__

-  - This section will allow the user to see exactly when the meetups will happen, where they will be located and how long the run will be in kilometers.
-  - This section will be updated as these times change to keep the user up to date.
+The last section on the main page is the "Get in Touch" or call to action.
+It gives a prompt to "Get in Touch" and contains a "Book Now" button.
+As described earlier in the mapping paragraph, this button empowers the user as it is moving them forward.

 ![Call to Action](documentation/images/Get-in-Touch-section.png)

 - __The Footer__

-  - The footer section includes links to the relevant social media sites for Love Running.
-The links will open to a new tab to allow easy navigation for the user.
+  - The footer section includes links to the relevant social media sites for CC Ghost Tour.
+The links will open to a new tab, allowing easy navigation for the user.
-  - The footer is valuable to the user as it encourages them to keep connected via social media
+  - These well know icons/logos are familiar to the user and encourages them to see more on those platforms.

 ![Footer](documentation/images/footer.png)